 Instead, there are private mortgage funds where multiple investors will pool their resources together to finance many different mortgages for many different homeowners.
 Naturally, some people will default on their payments.
 However, when you are part of a fund the risk is spread across many more properties and investors.

 Choosing Private Mortgage Investments That Fit Your Portfolio

-We can help you strategically choose a private mortgage investment that suits your risk tolerance and investment timeline.
+We can help you strategically choose a private mortgage investment fund that suits your risk tolerance and investment timeline.

 We offer free consultations that only take 20 minutes, during which we’ll explain everything that you need to know about leveraging your capital to gain higher interest rates than banks earn from mortgages.

-Where To Find Private Mortgage Investments in Canada
+Where to Find Private Mortgage Investments in Canada

 Who Needs Private Mortgages?